Revelers gather in NY's frigid Times Square on New Year's Eve

 Mark Barrigan, a medical software product manager, traveled from Dallas to witness the ball drop live for the first time this year, fulfilling a longtime wish.

-“It was one of those bucket list items,” Barrigan said, referring to a list of wishes before one dies.
+“It was one of those bucket list items,” Barrigan said, referring to a list of activities people plan to do before they die.

 Asked what he was hoping for in the new year, Barrigan replied, “Hopefully they’ll make some good decisions in Washington, D.C.”

-Elsewhere in America, same-sex marriage becomes legal at 12:01 a.m. in Maryland.
+Elsewhere in America, same-sex marriage became legal at 12:01 a.m. in Maryland.

 Maryland, Maine and Washington state became the first three U.S. states to approve gay marriage by popular vote on November 6.
 Nine states and the District of Columbia now have statutes legalizing gay marriage.